-While stopping hair loss is a major concern for people experiencing shedding and balding, stimulating new hair growth is perhaps even more important.
+While stopping hair loss is a major concern for people experiencing shedding and balding, stimulating new hair growth (whether on the scalp, face, or even eye lashes) is perhaps even more important.
 But it’s also a more difficult step, and one that requires a bit more patience and persistence.

 This article will introduce the variety of techniques that may stop hair fall and perhaps even stimulate growth.

 What is the main cause of hair loss, and can it be reversed?

 These are the questions that thousands of hair loss sufferers ask everyday, and it’s also one that scientists and drug manufacturers have been researching for years.